mechPenSketch/Movement-Controls/README.md

 ### Attaching another controller
 On the FileSystem panel, drag and drop resource "controller/resources/dpad.tres" into the "controller" variable.
 You can now use the arrow keys to move the red circle!

+### Changing input names
+The resource files have customizable variables such as "input_left" which contain the names of input action.
+Refer to Project Settings > Input Map to edit the list of actions.

 ## Future Update

 ### Major Updates